philhagen/sof-elk/VM_README.md

 * [SANS SEC555, SIEM with Tactical Analysis](http://for572.com/sec555)
 * [SANS SEC501, Advanced Security Essentials - Enterprise Defender](http://for572.com/sec501)

-The latest version of the VM itself is available here: <http://for572.com/sof-elk-vm>

 All parsers and dashboards for this VM are now maintained in this Github repository.
 You can access them directly via <http://for572.com/sof-elk-git>

+## Download

+The latest version of the VM itself is available here: <http://for572.com/sof-elk-vm>

 ## Latest Distribution Vitals